Shriram1830/multiscale-polymer-modeling/3_micromechanics_fea_ansys/MICROMECHANICS_README.md

 - Interfacial effects between crystalline and amorphous regions are not explicitly modeled at the molecular level, consistent with Pisani et al.'s treatment of PEEK.
-- Geometry was built at a proportionally scaled-up size to work around ANSYS's CAD kernel minimum feature size; this does not affect the resulting homogenized properties (see Level 2 above).
+- Geometry is built at a proportionally scaled-up size to work around ANSYS's CAD kernel minimum feature size; this does not affect the resulting homogenized properties (see Level 2 above).